The Surface Pro X is Microsoft’s take at a pro-level computer meant to provide the full Windows experience on an ARM (Qualcomm Snapdragon) platform.

 The hardware inside the Surface Pro X is a mixed-venture between Qualcomm and Microsoft, the SQ1 chipset.
 Most ARM processors are around 2W of power, this is actually a combined 7W SOC, for both the CPU and GPU.
 The graphics part alone is a 2.1 teraflops GPU, which is pretty much equivalent to the processing power of the XBox One.
 Of course, that doesn’t mean you’ll be able to run the same kind of games on this thing, but just paints an image of the chip’s capabilities.

 Microsoft also claims that the ARM processor inside the Pro X is several times faster than the 7W CPU in the MacBook Air, and the performance per watt is 3x of the Surface Pro 6 (built on an Intel 8th gen Core U platform).
+In the meantime, though, there’s a much more powerful Surface Pro 8 lineup available in stores, which also gets the same kind of 13-inch screen offered with this Pro X series.

 The Surface Pro X starts at $999 for the base-level configuration with 8 GB of RAM and 128 GB of storage, while the higher tier versions go up to $1699, all shipping from November 5th.
 The TypeCover and Pen are not included, you’ll have to pay extra for them.